 Expectations to the new wireless technology range from better stability to reduced costs and less carbon emissions.
 In this article, we delve into some of the prospects of the new Wi-Fi standard 802.11ax – or in popular terms: Wi-Fi 6.

 Wi-Fi 6.
-It is the buzzword this fall – and for good reasons.
+It is the buzzword – and for good reasons.
 The fact that we have more and more connected devices in our home puts greater demand on our Wi-Fi solution than ever before.
 And the current generation of wireless technology simply won’t do the job.
 Wi-Fi 6 will.
 With its promise to deliver ten times faster internet it can meet the requirements of today’s consumers.
 But its key advantages go beyond speed.

 According to Stephane Renaud, Senior Product Manager at Quantenna Communications, who provide chipsets for Icotera’s Wi-Fi 6 routers, the big promise with 11ax isn’t speed, even though Quantenna has unique assets to offer faster Access Points.